auryn31/blog/content/posts/why-custom-blog.md

 categories: ["Personal"]

 ---
-Here are my resons to switch from Medium to my own custom blog.
+Here are my reasons to switch from Medium to my own custom blog.

 <!--more-->